mcupak/beacon-of-beacons/README.md

 * [Technologies](#technologies)

 ##What it is
-Beacon of Beacons Project (BoB) provides a unified REST API to publicly available GA4GH Beacons (see <http://ga4gh.org/#/beacon> for more details about the Beacon project itself).
-BoB standardizes the way beacons are accessed and aggregates their results, thus addressing one of the missing parts of the Beacon project itself.
+Beacon Network (formerly known as the Beacon of Beacons, or BoB, for short) provides a unified REST API to publicly available GA4GH Beacons (see <http://ga4gh.org/#/beacon> for more details about the Beacon project itself).
+Beacon Network standardizes the way beacons are accessed and aggregates their results, thus addressing one of the missing parts of the Beacon project itself.

 ##System requirements
 Java 1.7 or newer, Maven 3.1 or newer, Java EE runtime (WildFly 8 recommended).

 ## How to set up the runtime
-BoB needs access to a database through a JTA datasource (`java:/jboss/datasources/bob`).
+Beacon Network needs access to a database through a JTA datasource (`java:/jboss/datasources/bob`).
 Make sure you have the required datasource on your application server or change the configuration in `persistence.xml`.

-As BoB can execute many queries in parallel, it's advisable to increase the pool sizes for EJB subsystem in Wildfly, particularly `slsb-strict-max-pool` (`bean-instance-pools`) and `default` (`thread-pools`).
+As Beacon Network can execute many queries in parallel, it's advisable to increase the pool sizes for EJB subsystem in Wildfly, particularly `slsb-strict-max-pool` (`bean-instance-pools`) and `default` (`thread-pools`).

 ##How to run it
 Start the server: